icure/medtech-docs/sdks/how-to/how-to-manage-datasamples.md

   .build();
 ```

-This code will create a filter object that will:
+The resulting filter object will create a filter that allows us to get all `DataSamples` that satisfy all the following requirements:

-- filter DataSamples for the logged user's healthcare party (DataOwner)
+- The `DataSample` is owned by the logged user's healthcare party
-- filter DataSamples by tag code filter (tagCode: `IC-TEST`, tagType: `TEST`)
+- The `DataSample` has a tag with type `IC-TEST` and code `TEST`
-- filter DataSamples for the patient
+- The `DataSample` is linked to `patient`

 ## How to get a list of DataSample ids&#8239;?